Critical Thinking

 In Spring 2013, CAT was administered for the second time.
 We felt is was important to identify a more specific cohort of students which would enable us to have more reliable data, work with a specific group of faculty, and concentrate on particular critical thinking skill sets.
 We identified five high impact courses (Critical Reading, Public Speaking, English 102, Physics and Calculus).
 Faculty administered a pre-test, developed supplemental critical thinking materials, and then administered a post-test.
 The team of faculty discussed their projects, reviewed results, and discussed strategies teaching critical thinking skills.
 Overall we learned that the treatments faculty implemented were effective.
 Faculty created additional critical thinking activities, supplemental readings, additional lecture content, case studies, group activities, discussions, and used critical thinking language more deliberately.
 One theme in particular emerged, which was faculty noticed a need to take a more deliberate approach to teaching critical thinking and using more consistent language.
 The group felt this idea needed to be further developed.

 In Fall 2013, we administered CAT for the third time.
 In order to conduct a longitudinal study of PVCC’s general education program, we administered CAT to a cohort of incoming Freshman student athletes.
 Approximately 100 student athletes took the pretest.
-In Spring 2015, CAT will be administered as a post-test to the same student cohort.
+In Spring 2015, the posttest was administered.
+The results indicated students made gains in critical thinking skills overall, but lagged in certain areas.
+Based on results the college shifted focus to developing instructional interventions to improve critical thinking and attended the CAT application training workshops.
+The team also began searching for a critical thinking framework, adopted the Fair-minded Critical Thinking framework and developed the Critical Thinking Academy.